dgunruh/PairFinder/README.md

 ## Example particle generator

-If you wouldl like to use a particle generator, one is available in `test/particle_generator.py`.
+If you would like to use a particle generator, one is available in `test/particle_generator.py`.
 An example use is shown in `Tutorial 1` under `Tutorials/`.

 ## Tutorial